dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

   - :code:`tc_data/wwpts_us.txt` is read by TC-Pairs, contains hurricane watch/warning information, and is referenced in the TC-Pairs configuration file.
-Since hurricane watches and warnings change over time, its contents should be updated **for each major X.Y** release.
+Since hurricane watches and warnings change over time, its contents should be updated **for each major X.Y release**.

   - :code:`tc_data/*land*` files are read be TC-DLand and/or TC-Pairs to define storms distance to land.
 These definitions seldom change over